 Foliage – evergreen or deciduous depending on the area

-It is surprising in spring and during the rest of the year, too, especially when the foliage is evergreen.
+It is surprising in spring for its out-of-this-world blooming.
+During the rest of the year, evergreen varieties are unique, too.

 Planting spurge is best in fall to favor root development before winter and thus growing back in spring.

-- The soil must be rich and drain well.
+- Soil must be rich and drain well.

 - Spurge actually abhors soil that is too rich, so no need to fertilize the soil with fertilizer.